SPRING Promotes Nutrition-Sensitive Agriculture

 What is nutrition-sensitive agriculture?

 Agriculture is nutrition-sensitive when it addresses the underlying causes of malnutrition.

 Adequate caregiving resources

 Access to health services and a hygienic environment

 Identifying gaps and charting a way forward

 Beginning in 2012, SPRING convened a series of regional workshops and conducted a landscape analysis to explore the approaches used in nutrition investments under the Obama Administration’s Feed the Future Initiative.
 The findings from the landscape analysis highlighted gaps in efforts to collaborate across sectors to improve nutrition.
 We are filling those gaps through:

 SPRING's work explores why integration is necessary for better results in nutrition and identifies how to better link agriculture and nutrition programming.
 To help Feed the Future programs meet their nutritional goals, we developed a framework we call the agriculture-to-nutrition pathways, which shows the ways agriculture improves nutritional outcomes.
 The resources below share what we've learned so far.

 SPRING is helping define how to measure nutrition-sensitive agriculture.
 Recognizing that increased household consumption of nutritious crops may not happen automatically with increased production, we conducted research regarding data collection for a new Feed the Future indicator focused on intended consumption of nutrient-rich value chain commodities (NRVCC).
-USAID plans to release the revised data collection guidance incorporating SPRING’s work on the NRVCC indicator later this year.
+USAID released revised data collection guidance incorporating SPRING's work on the NRVCC indicator in its most recent indicator handbook.
 For more information about SPRING’s field work and findings, you can watch our webinar on the topic.

 Design and Monitoring Tools